BenjaminRocco/GA_Project_3/README.md

 Accuracy, defined as 'the percentage of observations correctly predicted within the test class,' was highly fine-tuned.

 It will be revealed that $\textit{SVM}$ outperformed $\textit{logistic\,regression}$ in the aforementioned classification metrics; thus $\textit{SVM}$ was the optimal model at differentiating between the two subreddit classes.

+Thus, stakeholders interested in creating a fully functional NLP model and distinguishing between political parties in a highly technical and sophisticated manner may utilize SVM to achieve success in their research.
+Other models like logistic regression and different Naive Bayes statistical models (Bernoulli, Multinomial, and Guassian) are also adequate, but Support Vector Machines (SVM) will perform optimally compared with these models.
+The author recommends SVM for this binary classification problem and the research done in this study will substantiate this position.